 Increase in potential reimbursement revision

-2019 allowed practices of more than one clinician to get credit at the group level when just one of the doctors completed an improvement activity during the year.
-2020 changes the requirement to at least 50% of the clinicians in the practice needing to complete the activity.
+At least 50% of the clinicians in the practice need to complete an activity for the group to receive credit.
 Thus, a practice of six doctors would need to have at least three complete the same activity during the year to be able to claim it during attestation.
 Of note, each doctor can complete the activity at a different time during the year, if desired.